SharkSnack/shiren-5/content/items/weapons.md

 ### True Knife

-Obtained by clearing <a href="/shiren5/dungeon/pitfall-of-life">Pitfall of Life</a>.<br/>Can only be used in dungeons that allow carry-in items, so there's no reason to use it as a main weapon.<br/>Its ability ensures that your direct attacks always connect. (<span class="green_text">Focusing</span> overrides this ability)
+Obtained by clearing <a href="/dungeons/pitfall-of-life">Pitfall of Life</a>.<br/>Only usable in dungeons that allow carry-in items, so there's no reason to use it as a main weapon.<br/>Its ability ensures that your direct attacks always connect. (<span class="greenText">Focusing</span> overrides this ability)

 <table class="itemDetailsTable">
   <tbody>